The 12 best Cyber Monday deals on laptops, TVs, phones, and more

 Withings Steel Smart Watch

 This smart watch doesn’t look like a smart watch—but it does come at a smart price on December 2.
-Discounted from $130 to $65, you can feel good about buying a sleekly designed watch that monitors sleep, tracks workouts, counts calories burned, and connects to both iOS and Droid.
+Discounted from $130 to $65, you can feel good about buying a sleekly designed watch that monitors sleep, tracks workouts, counts calories burned, and connects to both iOS and Android.

 Lenovo Ideapad S340 Laptop